nokia/danm/README.md

 Danm binary is integrated to kubelet as any other [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/).

 **"fakeipam"** is a little program used in natively integrating 3rd party CNI plugins into the DANM ecosystem.
 It is basically used to echo the result of DANM's in-built IPAM to CNIs DANM delegates operations to.
 Fakeipam binary should be placed into kubelet's configured CNI plugin directory, next to danm.
+Fakeipam is a temporary solution, the long-term aim is to separate DANM's IPAM component into a full-fledged, standalone IPAM solution.

 **"netwatcher"** is a Kubernetes Controller watching the Kubernetes API for changes in the DANM related CRD path (called DanmNet).
-This component is responsible for validating the semantics of network objects, and also for maintaining VxLAN and VLAN host interfaces of all Kubernetes nodes, based on the DanmNet objects.
+This component is responsible for validating the semantics of network objects, and also for maintaining VxLAN and VLAN host interfaces of all Kubernetes nodes.
 Netwatcher binary is deployed in Kubernetes as a DaemonSet, running on all nodes.

 **"svcwatcher"** is another Kubernetes Controller monitoring Pod, Service, Endpoint, and DanmEp API paths.